AlexanderSenf/ucla_data_processing/README.md

 There are two commands available in the script:
 * `process` is used to process an input file.
-* `add` is used to add a procuct code to the list of recognized codes.
+* `add` is used to add a product code to the list of recognized codes.

 ### process